umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index.md

 ### Main dom lock

-Specifies the implementation of IMainDomLock to be used.
+Specifies the implementation of `IMainDomLock` to be used.

 IMainDomLock is used to synchronize access to various resources e.g. Lucene indexes.

 Available options:

-+ **MainDomSemaphoreLock** - Windows only, uses a named Semaphore with a maximumCount of 1 to control acquisition of MainDom status.
++ **MainDomSemaphoreLock** - Windows only, uses a named Semaphore with a `maximumCount` of 1 to control acquisition of MainDom status.
-+ **SqlMainDomLock** - Available cross platform, uses the database to control acquisition of MainDom status.
++ **SqlMainDomLock** - Available cross-platform, uses the database to control acquisition of MainDom status.

 *Available  in v9.4+*
 + **FileSystemMainDomLock** - Available cross platform, uses lock files written to LocalTempPath to control acquisition of MainDom status.

-The default selection is platform specific.<br />
+The default selection is platform-specific.<br />
-On Windows MainDomSemaphoreLock will be used unless configured otherwise.<br />
+On Windows, MainDomSemaphoreLock will be used unless configured otherwise.<br />
-On other platforms SqlMainDomLock will be used unless configured otherwise.<br />
+On other platforms, SqlMainDomLock will be used unless configured otherwise.<br />

-Additionally SqlMainDomLock will be used when configuration specifies MainDomSemaphoreLock on an unsupported platform.
+Additionally, SqlMainDomLock will be used when configuration specifies MainDomSemaphoreLock on an unsupported platform.

 ### Main dom key discriminator